-Table 5 Navigation Panel Links
+Table 6 Navigation Panel Links

-LINK DESCRIPTION Basic Settings System Info This link takes you to a screen that displays general system and hardware monitoring information.
+LINK DESCRIPTION Basic Settings System Info This link takes you to a screen that displays general system and hardware monitoring information (on the ES-2108PWR).
 General Setup This link takes you to a screen where you can configure general identification information about the switch.
-Switch Setup This link takes you to a screen where you can set up global switch parameters such as VLAN type, MAC address learning, GARP and priority queues.

-Table 5 Navigation Panel Links (continued)
+Table 6 Navigation Panel Links (continued)

-LINK DESCRIPTION IP Setup This link takes you to a screen where you can configure the management IP address, subnet mask (necessary for switch management) and DNS (domain name server).
+LINK DESCRIPTION Switch Setup This link takes you to a screen where you can set up global switch parameters such as VLAN type, MAC address learning, GARP and priority queues.
+IP Setup This link takes you to a screen where you can configure the management IP address, subnet mask (necessary for switch management) and DNS (domain name server).
 Port Setup This link takes you to screens where you can configure settings for individual switch ports.
 Advanced Application VLAN This link takes you to screens where you can configure port-based or 802.1Q VLAN (depending on what you configured in the Switch Setup menu).
-You can also configure protocol-based VLANs.
 Static MAC Forwarding This link takes you to screens where you can configure static MAC addresses for a port.
 These static MAC addresses do not age out.
 Filtering This link takes you to a screen to set up filtering rules.
 Spanning Tree Protocol This link takes you to screens where you can configure the STP/RSTP to prevent network loops.
-Bandwidth Control This link takes you to screens where you can cap the maximum incoming bandwidth allowed on specified port(s).
+Bandwidth Control This link takes you to screens where you can cap the maximum bandwidth allowed from specified source(s) to specified destination(s).
 Broadcast Storm Control This link takes you to a screen to set up broadcast filters.
 Mirroring This link takes you to screens where you can copy traffic from one port or ports to another port in order that you can examine the traffic from the first port without interference Link Aggregation This link takes you to a screen where you can logically aggregate physical links to form one logical, higher-bandwidth link.
 Port Authentication This link takes you to a screen where you can configure RADIUS (Remote Authentication Dial-In User Service), a protocol for user authentication that allows you to use an external server to validate an unlimited number of users.
-Port Security This link takes you to a screen where you can activate maximum port security through the use of configured static MAC addresses.
-Queuing Method This link takes you to a screen where you can configure strictly priority or weighted fair scheduling with associated queue weights for each port.
-Multicast This link takes you to a screen where you can configure various multicast features and create multicast VLANs.
-DHCP Relay This link takes you to a screen where you can configure DHCP relay information and specify the DHCP server(s).
-Routing Protocol Static Routing This link takes you to screens where you can configure static routes.
+Port Security This link takes you to a screen where you can activate MAC address learning and set the maximum number of MAC addresses to learn on a port.
+Queuing Method This link takes you to a screen where you can configure SPQ or WRR with associated queue weights for each port.
+Multicast This link takes you to a screen where you can configure multicast settings, IGMP filters and multicast VLAN groups.
+IP Application Static Route This link takes you to screens where you can configure static routes.
 A static route defines how the switch should forward traffic by configuring the TCP/IP parameters manually.
-DiffServ This link takes you to screens where you can configure DiffServ and DSCP settings.
-Management Maintenance This link takes you to screens where you can perform firmware and configuration file maintenance as well as reboot the system.
+DiffServ This link takes you to screens where you can enable DiffServ and set DSCP-to-IEEE802.1p mappings.
+Advanced Management Maintenance This link takes you to screens where you can perform firmware and configuration file maintenance as well as reboot the system.
 Access Control This link takes you to screens where you can change the system login password and configure SNMP and remote management.
 Diagnostic This link takes you to screens where you can view system logs and test port(s).

-Table 5 Navigation Panel Links (continued)
+Table 6 Navigation Panel Links (continued)